-The school has plans for covering the new curriculum subjects.
-Where textbooks are available, the rate of progress through the textbook is appropriate and, in some subjects, work is supplemented by activities that enhance learning.
+The new curriculum textbooks are in use by learners for most subjects and year groups and the rate of progress through the textbook is appropriate.
+In some subjects, work is supplemented by activities that enhance learning.
 For subjects without textbooks, the rate of progress is appropriate, and the school is using the syllabus units and booklets of guidance.